-The proposed "Child Protection Authority Act" establishes a new entity known as the Child Protection Authority, which will be responsible for overseeing and improving child welfare practices in New Mexico.
-The authority will be governed by nine members appointed by the governor and the legislature, with specific qualifications required for some members, such as experience in child welfare.
-The authority's duties include investigating complaints related to child abuse and neglect, monitoring compliance with child welfare laws, making policy recommendations, and providing education and outreach to families.
+The proposed "Child Protection Authority Act" establishes a new entity known as the Child Protection Authority, which will be administratively attached to the regulation and licensing department.
+This authority will consist of nine members appointed by both the governor and the legislature, with specific requirements for representation from child welfare professionals and advocacy organizations.
+The authority's primary responsibilities include investigating complaints related to child abuse and neglect, monitoring compliance with child welfare laws, making policy recommendations, and providing education and outreach to families.
 Additionally, the authority will maintain a transparent complaint process and issue annual reports on its findings and recommendations.

-The bill also amends existing confidentiality laws regarding child records, allowing the Child Protection Authority access to necessary records for its operations while ensuring the protection of complainants' identities.
-Furthermore, it mandates that the department notify children in its custody and their guardians about the existence and functions of the Child Protection Authority, including its hotline and communication portal.
-This legislation aims to enhance accountability and transparency within child welfare services in New Mexico.
+The bill also amends existing confidentiality laws regarding child records, allowing the Child Protection Authority access to necessary records for its operations while ensuring the protection of complainant identities.
+It mandates that the department notify children in its custody and their guardians about the authority's existence and resources.
+The authority will be led by a director appointed for a six-year term, and it will have the ability to hire staff with expertise in child welfare and related fields.
+Overall, the act aims to enhance accountability and improve child welfare practices in New Mexico.

 Statutes affected: introduced version: 32A-2-32